MM520J/reactcircleci/projects/project2b/README.md

 ambiguity and it's easy to represent this as code.
 See below.

 #### Condition
 A `condition` is a restriction on the combination of age, name, and/or hobbies.
-We repres
+We represent a condition as a type containing either a t